≡ Injury Lawsuit Connect ≡ Social Media Addiction Lawsuit

 Suicide is death caused by injuring oneself with the intent to die.
 A suicide attempt is when someone harms themselves with intent to end their life but do not die as a result of their actions.
 Suicidal ideation is when one thinks about, considers, or plans suicide.

 Sadly, suicide has become a leading cause of death amongst youths.
-According to a 2021 joint declaration by the American Academy of Pediatrics and others, rates of suicide steadily rose between 2010 and 2020 and by 2018 suicide was the second leading cause of death for youth ages 10–24.
-The CDC reported that there were more than 13,500 suicide deaths involving youths aged 10-24 in 2021-2022.
+According to the CDC, there were more than 13,500 suicide deaths involving youths aged 10-24 in 2021-2022.
+Many countless other youths have considered and/or attempted suicide.

 Unfortunately, teen suicide may be linked to social media use.
 A study published in the Journal of Clinical Psychological Science found that adolescents who spent more time on social media were more likely to report mental health issues and that since 2010 adolescents have spent more time on social media which may account for increases in suicide.